-A guide to getting an amazing experiences out of your working holiday in Canada..
+A guide to getting the best out of your working holiday experience in Canada.

 Working and holiday, in the same context?
 Well, don’t gasp out loud because it’s possible!
 I’m sure you want to know more, well a Working Holiday Visa in Canada is a work permit granted by the Canadian Government that allows you to live and work simultaneously while being in Canada.
 The government program initiative is known as International Experience Canada (IEC).
 They manage Canada’s youth mobility arrangements with different countries around the world.

-There is nothing more stressful than being all alone in a new country with little experience and lack of knowledge of your surroundings.
-So we suggest you pre-plan what is required from you from your new job.
+There is nothing more stressful than being all alone in a new country with little experience and a lack of knowledge of your surroundings.
+So we suggest you pre-plan what is required from you in your new job.
 You can search for jobs online and send in your details to the companies of your choice.
-This will save you time of actually finding a job when you reach Canada and this gives you a head start upon getting to know people and allows you to settle down easily and stress free.
+This will save you the time in actually finding a job when you reach Canada and this gives you a head start upon getting to know people and allows you to settle down easily and stress-free.

 We hope this little guide helps you get the best of both worlds from your IEC experience i.e. working and vacation.
 Bon voyage! & check our Canada working holiday visa page for helpful information.